 1A new plant was acquired in Colombia in 2020 and integrated in September within the year.
 This explains the increase in total slaughter volumes in the year.

 2 Data for Argentina is for the Rosário and Venado Tuerto plants.

 (d) 91 (b)

-Product quality and Business supply-chain monitoring Performance
+Business Product quality and Performance supply-chain monitoring Our culture, the Minerva Way